kurator-dev/kurator/docs/proposals/rollout/rollout.md

 **Value**: Provides a simplified, automated way for developers to distribute configurations in a uniform manner.
 Enables validation testing in multiple usage environments.
 Provides A/B, Blue/Green or Canary tests to meet different testing needs.

-**Outcome**: With this feature, developers can easily assign uniform configurations to multiple clusters, test new releases, and ensure the quality of new releases.
+**Outcome**: With this feature, developers can easily distribute uniform configuration to multiple clusters, test new releases.
+And ensure the quality of new releases.
 In addition, it also provides automatic rollback function when the test fails, reducing the developer's operational burden and bug impact time.

 ### Design Details